PulseBlockchain/oz-sample-app/README.md

 Compiling openzeppelin-solidity/contracts/token/ERC20/StandardToken.sol...

 Compilation warnings encountered:
---- removed some warnings from OZ due to solidity version ---
+--- removed some warnings from OZ due to it not using constructor ---

 Deployment: TestCrowdsale at 0x0df4468bcf37a5c8c4612b204a45b72cd1664547 and TestToken at 0x0c3ceb2880c3f8f4d2740d5bf9932a7f90d600ac
 Deployment: TestPlatform at 0x7daadd4eeada6aa4476af0ccf0f696b227a969b4 owned by 0xce42bdb34189a93c55de250e011c68faee374dd3